Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

 \section{Contributions to the Literature}

-Our primary insight is that a randomized experiment can yield evidence on an estimand more primitive than the average effect: the joint distribution of potential outcomes in the sample.
-The evidence can support a monotonicity assumption or inform a specific alternative assumption.
-We obtain evidence by using the structure of the implemented randomization process to construct a design-based model and its resulting likelihood function, and we evaluate this evidence in a statistical decision theory framework.
+Our primary insight is that a randomized experiment can reveal evidence on an estimand more primitive than the average effect: the joint distribution of potential outcomes in the sample.
+The joint distribution is the relevant estimand for decision makers whose utilities depend on the counts of each type, such as the physician in our stylized example.
+The physician wants to know how many defiers there are, not merely whether any exist.
+An estimate of the joint distribution of potential outcomes can support a monotonicity assumption or inform a specific alternative assumption.
+We obtain evidence using the structure of the implemented randomization process to construct a design-based causal model and its resulting likelihood function.
 Our work contributes to the literature on design-based econometrics, statistical decision theory, and causal inference without monotonicity.

 In his 1935 book on the design of experiments, Fisher notes that the \textit{design} of Charles Darwin’s experiments was “greatly superior” to the “statistical methods available at the time” \citep*{fisher1935}.
 In their 2017 handbook chapter on the econometrics of experiments, Susan Athey and Guido Imbens write that they “recommend using statistical methods that are directly justified by randomization, in contrast to the more traditional sampling-based approach that is commonly used in econometrics” \citep*{athey2017}.
-The sampling-based approach assumes that people in an experiment are sampled randomly from a population, and it attempts to learn about the population.
-The design-based approach, which we adopt, attempts to learn about the sample of people in the experiment, which is useful since participation in experiments and clinical trials can be far from random \citep*{alsan2025} and some samples do not come from a meaningful population \citep*{abadie2020}.
+The sampling-based approach assumes that people in an experiment are randomly sampled from a population, and it attempts to learn about the population.
+The design-based approach, which we adopt, attempts to learn about the sample of people in the experiment, which is useful since participation in experiments and clinical trials can be far from random \citep*{alsan2024} and some samples do not come from a meaningful population \citep*{abadie2020}.